promise-uche/promise-uche/README.md

 ### Hi there 👋, my name is Promise
 #### I am Data  Analyst and Bioinformatician!
-[I am Data  Analyst and Bioinformatician]
-I'm Promise,  and I do  data analysis and Bioinformatics.
+I do  data analysis and Bioinformatics.
 I am very enthusiastic about deriving meaning  from  Business, Health,  and biological  data.
 I work Work with  big data such as genomic and gene expression data, to derive markers for proper healthcare  decision-making and more  personalized  medicine.

 Skills: PYTHON / REACT / MS EXCELL